 Further on St. 178 is Ambre (House #37), the boutique of Romyda Keth, the famous Cambodian designer.
 Here you can find clothes and accessories for special occasions.
-The store has also a section for home decor.
+The store also has a section for home decor.

-8. Goel Community
+7. Goel Community

-For hand woven fabric, natural finer and dyed naturally, visit the Goel Community display in #206.
-St. 12 BT, Sangkat Boeung Tompun, Khna Meanchey, Phnom Penh where you can buy products made from these fabrics.
+For hand-woven fabric dyed naturally, visit the Goel Community display in #206.
+St. 12 BT, Sangkat Boeung Tompun, Khna Meanchey, Phnom Penh, where you can buy products made from these fabrics.

-10. Artisans d'Angkor
+8. Artisans d'Angkor